tylerjwoodfin/atlas-man/README.md

 ```
 - Run `python3 -m trello oauth`.
 Visit the link and enter the verification code to generate an OAuth token and token secret.
 - Copy the token and paste it into the `config.json` file under the `trello` section.
-- Your config.json should look like this:
+- Your config.json should look something like this:
 ```json
 {
   "trello": {